SiriDB/siridb-server/help/help_show.md

 - `show pool`: Returns the pool ID for *this* server.
 - `show received_points`: Returns the received points for *this* server.
 On each restart of the SiriDB Server the counter will reset to 0.
 - `show reindex_progress`: Returns the re-index status on *this* server.
 Only available when the database is re-indexing series over pools.
+- `show select_points_limit`: Returns the maximum number of points which can be returned with a select query.
 - `show server`: Returns *this* server name.
 The name has format *host:port*
 - `show startup_time`: Returns the time in seconds it took to startup the SiriDB database on *this* server.
 - `show status`: Returns the current status for *this* server.